Maximilian I of Mexico: Years in the Imperial Austrian Navy

 This voyage took him to Lisbon, where he met the princess Maria Amélia of Braganza, daughter of the late Brazilian Emperor Pedro I. She was described as beautiful, pious, clever, and of a refined education.
-The pair subsequently fell in love.
-Franz Joseph and his mother approved of a prospective marriage between them.
-Unfortunately, in February 1852, Maria Amalia contracted scarlet fever.
+The pair fell in love.
+His brother Franz Joseph and his mother approved of a prospective marriage between them.
+Unfortunately, in February 1852, Maria Amélia contracted scarlet fever.
 Her health worsened over the months, developing tuberculosis.
 Her doctors advised her to leave Lisbon and go to Madeira, where she arrived in August 1852.
 At the end of November, she had lost hope of ever recovering her health.
-Maria Amalia died on February 4, 1853, which deeply shook Maximilian.
+Maria Amélia died on February 4, 1853, which deeply shocked Maximilian.

 Other travels in this era included Italy, Spain, Madeira, Tangiers, and Algeria.
+He visited Beirut, Palestine, and Egypt.
 During his visit to Spain in 1854, he visited the tombs of his ancestors Ferdinand II of Aragon and Isabel I of Castile in Granada.
 Later travels took him to the Empire of Brazil.
-In an 1859 letter to his father-in-law King Leopold of Belgium he wrote "It seems to me like a legend that I am the first descendant of Ferdinand and Isabela who since early childhood has thought it his mission to treat on the continent that has attained such gigantic importance for the fortunes of humanity."
+In an 1859 letter to his father-in-law King Leopold I of Belgium he wrote "It seems to me like a legend that I am the first descendant of Ferdinand and Isabela who since early childhood has thought it his mission to tread on the continent that has attained such gigantic importance for the fortunes of humanity."